 The Federal Graduate PLUS Loan can be used to borrow funds up to your Cost of Attendance, minus Federal Stafford Loans or other assistance you have received.

 Graduate PLUS loans typically have better terms and more flexible eligibility criteria than private alternative loans.
 Maximum loan fees and repayment interest rates are set by federal regulations.
-Graduate PLUS loans are subject to a maximum 4.292% origination fee.
+For Direct Graduate PLUS loans first disbursed October 1, 2015 to September 30, 2016, the origination fee is 4.272%.
 These fees are deducted from your loan proceeds at the time of disbursement.
-Also, the maximum repayment interest rate is set at a 7.21% fixed rate.
+For Direct Graduate PLUS loans first disbursed July 1, 2015 to June 30, 2016, the interest rate is fixed at 6.84%.

 Before a Graduate PLUS Loan can be processed you must complete the Free Application for Federal Student Aid (FAFSA).
 A FAFSA may be completed online.

 Step 1: Determine How Much You Need to Borrow

 Determine how much you need to borrow and complete the Graduate PLUS Authorization Form.
 Submit the form to the Office of Financial Support and Scholarships for processing.
 Contact our office with questions on how to complete the form.
 Keep in mind that you will be responsible for repayment of this loan.

 Direct Graduate PLUS Authorization Forms

 A Graduate PLUS borrower must not have an adverse credit history so your information will be submitted to the Direct Loan Origination Center for a credit decision.
 A Graduate PLUS applicant who is determined to have an adverse credit history may still receive a Graduate PLUS Loan if he or she obtains an endorser who does not have an adverse credit history.